-Pericarditis is an inflammatory disease of the pericardium; a fibrous sac surrounding the heart.
+Pericarditis is an inflammatory disease of the pericardium, a fibrous sac surrounding the heart.
 The main symptom of pericarditis is sharp stabbing chest pain, usually worse on breathing in and lying down.
 Pericarditis is a relatively common cardiac disease.
 5% of all patients presenting to A&E with chest pain have pericarditis.
-Pericarditis is more common in men than women and in adults and the elderly than in children.
+Pericarditis is more common in men than women and adults and the elderly than in children.

 Symptoms last less than three months and usually improve within a week or so.
-Most cases of acute pericarditis are assumed to be due to a viral infection but in 90% of patients the exact cause is not found and these cases are then called idiopathic pericarditis.
+Most cases of acute pericarditis are assumed to be due to a viral infection, but in 90% of patients, the exact cause is not found, and these cases are then called idiopathic pericarditis.

 Approximately 25% of people with acute pericarditis develop recurrent pericarditis.
 No clear reason has been identified, but perhaps the previous infection triggers an immune reaction, leading to the recurrence of pericardial inflammation.

 Chronic pericarditis lasts more than 3 months and is more likely to be caused by a bacterial infection such as tuberculosis.
 Chronic pericarditis may result in a pericardial constriction, leading to heart failure and requiring surgical intervention.